 This offsite, experiential course, based on substantial reading and reflection, explores the theme of wilderness in relation to the Bible, Christian history, and spirituality, as well as the American context of stewardship and a land ethic.
-Set in the Arrowhead Country of northeastern Minnesota, this May course includes a wilderness experience in the boundary waters, Canoe Area Wilderness.
+Set in the Iron Range of the upper peninsula of Michigan, this May course includes a wilderness experience on the Flambeau River and local trails.
 This course has limited enrollment and students must have the instructors' permission to register.